axe-me/DouyuTv-Chatroom-Electron/Readme.md

 #Release
 ---

-You can get the release version with following command:
+Get the release version with following command:

 ```
 gulp build-electron